dr-matt-smith/evote-movie-2020-17-user-roles/README.md

         }
     }
     ```

+    - if the role returned from `checkCredentials(...)` was not empty, then the user details did match those in the database, and should store the username and role in the session

 - it will be very useful to have a method that gives us the role from the session, so we'll add such a method to our `LoginController`: